whatisnuclear/website/fast-reactor.md

 There are also significantly more free neutrons in fast reactors.
-Since the probability of fission is lower for faster energies for every actinide, the neutron density is higher in fast reactors than it is in most reactors of the same power (since power is effectively the neutron density multiplied by the fission probability).
+Since the probability of fission is lower for faster energies for every actinide, the neutron density is higher in fast reactors than it is in most reactors of the same power (since power is proportional to the product of neutron density and fission probability).
 Structural materials inside fast reactors thus undergo higher radiation damage rates than those in slow-neutron reactors.